JNPauli/Banter/open_lab_notebook/Documentation.md

 ## 16.11.2022
 Added more info to event and .json file.
 Created a second draft of plotting the categories over time.
 Transformed some markdown files from **txt** to a, in my opinion, more nicer way by using boxes.

+## 22.11.2022
+I incorperated some feedback that I got from Peer Herholz in the issue that I created on Github.
+Mainly, I added some overview about the paradigm that was used in the study.
+I explained how the mental imagery experiment works.
+Also, I added more structure and tried to be more narrative and explain more things.

+What I am still struggling with is to understand the metadata of the functional files.
+I do not completely understand what things like "echo timing", "slice timing" or "flip angle" mean.